Robert & Sheila Challey Music Scholarships

 Download Music Scholarship Forms

-Scholarships for music majors and other talented music students are available on the basis of need, academic achievement, musicianship, and service to the music department.
+Scholarships for music majors are available on the basis of need, academic achievement, musicianship, and service to the music department.

 Please note these scholarships are intended for music majors.